Saint Basil Academy (Garrison, New York)

-Saint Basil Academy is a residential institution for at-risk students run by the Greek Orthodox Archdiocese of America in Garrison, New York, United States.
-Prior to 1997 it operated its own in-house school.
+Saint Basil Academy is a residential institution for children and families in need run by the Greek Orthodox Archdiocese of America in Garrison, New York, United States.
+Prior to 1997, it operated its own in-house school.
 It is located at Eagle's Rest, previously the estate of Jacob Ruppert, owner of the New York Yankees in the early 20th century, between NY 9D and the Hudson River.

 During Ruppert's lifetime many Yankees players, including Babe Ruth, were frequent visitors.
 After his death, the estate remained vacant until 1944, when Archbishop Athenagoras acquired the property for the church and founded the school.
 In 1982 it was listed on the National Register of Historic Places (NRHP) in recognition of both Ruppert's historical importance and its well-preserved early Twentieth-century architecture.

-It is under the Greek Orthodox Archdiocese of America.
+The school is under the management of the Greek Orthodox Archdiocese of America.

 History

-As estate
+19th century

 The property was part of a large tract granted to local landowner Philip Philipse in 1686 by the British Crown.
-His son Frederick left to his daughter Mary Gouverneur in 1829, and she ultimately divided it three ways, taking the northern third and naming it Eagles' Rest.
-That portion was eventually sold to Louis Fitzgerald, a local businessman who served as an officer in the Union Army during the Civil War.
+His son Frederick left it to his daughter Mary Gouverneur in 1829, and she ultimately divided it three ways, taking the northern third and naming it Eagles' Rest, which was eventually sold to Louis Fitzgerald, a local businessman who served as an officer in the Union Army during the Civil War.

+20th century

-His three daughters in turn sold the estate to Ruppert, who had made a fortune in his family's brewing business, served in Congress and bought the Yankees, 11 years later, in 1919.
+In 1919, his three daughters in turn sold the estate to Ruppert, who made his fortune in his family's brewing business, served in Congress and bought the Yankees.
 He commenced major building on the property in the early 1920s, tearing down the original mansion for the current Tudorbethan structure, which was finished in 1928.

 The Yankees and their "Murderers' Row" became champions under Ruppert's ownership, and many players were guests at the estate.
 Babe Ruth reportedly signed one of his most lucrative contracts there.
 The brewing business had also survived Prohibition by making near beer, and since real estate had become cheap after the Crash of 1929, Ruppert began expanding it, acquiring the land between the old and new alignments of NY 9D when the road was relocated east to its present route.
 In these buildings he kept a small personal zoo, with one of the largest collections of monkeys, wild birds and peacocks in the world at the time.
 In the mansion he had a collection of furniture, pottery, jade and Chinese porcelains.
 The estate employed 40 people.

 Construction continued through Ruppert's death in 1939, with smaller outbuildings added, bringing the estate to a total of 26 buildings.
 Many of these are considered contributing resources to the NRHP listing.